-Chapter 2, "Building Applications with GemBuilder for C," introduces the two versions of GemBuilder and explains how to build applications that bind to GemBuilder at run time.
+Chapter 2, "Building Applications with GemBuilder for C," introduces the two versions of GemBuilder and explains how to build applications that bind to GemBuilder.

 Chapter 3, "Writing C Functions To Be Called from GemStone," describes how to implement "user action" routines that can be called from GemStone Smalltalk methods.